Applications for Charityworks 2022 are now open and will close on 14 March, 1 pm! To apply, please follow this link.

 Owing to the diversity of opportunities available through Charityworks, we now welcome both graduates (any classification) and non-graduates to apply.
 This means you don’t require a specific qualification in order to apply to Charityworks.*

-Ability to competently use basic IT software packages (e.g. Microsoft Office or equivalent), which may include any adaptations/adjustments as required.*
+You’ll need the ability to competently use basic IT software packages (e.g. Microsoft Office or equivalent), which may include any adaptations/adjustments as required.*

 You also can not apply as a ‘sandwich year’ or ‘year in industry’ as part of a current degree.